SAP-archive/teched2020-DAT262/exercises/ex0/README.md

 - the tenant name is ***default***.
 User credential as received from the user registration service described above
 - the logon process is also introduced step-by-step in the exercise sections.

 The SAP Data Intelligence environment that is assigned to this hands-on workshop already contains a Connection of type RFC to the backend SAP S/4HANA system set up (see also in DI Connection Management).
-In the Pipelines that you create in SAP Data Intelligence, you can leverage this existing RFC Connection and find and integrate the provided CDS Views and custom ABAP Operators that were implemented during the Deep Dive parts of the workshop.
+In the Pipelines that you create in SAP Data Intelligence, you can leverage this existing RFC Connection and find and integrate the provided CDS Views and custom ABAP Operators that were implemented during the Deep Dive parts of the workshop.<br><br>

 ## Next Step